 and fierceness are at odds, giving way to the contours of a space where small fears, strange fascinations and vivid pleasures intermingle.

-Suites ténébreuses / The Monsters is a creation of Cas Public in co-production with Lucie Bazzo et l'Agora de la danse de
+Suites ténébreuses / The Monsters is a creation of Cas Public in co-production with Lucie Bazzo and l'Agora de la danse.
+This

 The company would like to thank dancers Alexander Ellison, Cai Glover, Daphnée Laurendeau, Carson McDougall, Danny